-School photographs will generally be taken late in Term One.
+School photographs will generally be taken early in Term 1.
 These will be Year Level photographs and School Leaders and other groups as determined by the Deputy Principal.
-Students are required to be in school uniform for these photographs.
+Students are required to be in formal school uniform for these photographs.
 Advice is given to parents of the arrangement for school photos.
 Usually, there will be the opportunity to purchase individual portraits as well.
 Group photos such as the Band, Choir, Equestrian Team, Volleyball Teams and other groups will be taken in late Term 3.